dailybruin/the-stack/_posts/2017-1-10-nba-players.md

 ---
-title: From Pauley to the Pros
+title: UCLA Basketball&#58; From Pauley to the Pros
-teaser: Explore Bruins in the NBA
+teaser: In light of UCLA basketball's recent resurgence, explore some of the former Bruins in the NBA

 authors:
     - mahir_eusufzai